by Tony Vidler

 That is a win for everyone involved.

-The business opportunity for financial advisers is not specialising in a product area, or getting the longest list of qualifications possible, or anything similar.
-It is being a good business adviser.
-Of course you do need to be a good business person yourself, and have the coaching skills and the technical competency to realise this opportunity, but shouldn’t all advisers have them anyway?
+The business opportunity for financial advisers is utilising ALL of the commercial skills that you possess.
+Of course you do need to be a good business person yourself, and have the coaching skills and the technical competency to realise this opportunity, but you also have to talk to clients about the ability to deliver value in this area too.
+Unless you tell them that you can assist their business to be healthier, they just won’t know will they?